Rynndi/Rynndi.github.io/README.md

 # Rynndi.github.io
-A website about me, Rynn1
+A website about me, Rynn!